ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 Skipping a backup is not recommended.
 Skipping a backup before a version upgrade is dangerous and may result in data loss if the upgrade fails at any stage — there will be no immediate backup to restore from.
 {: .attention}

 Terraform has timeouts instead of expiration timestamps.
 Therefore, increase your timeout, as your timeout update value is used as the expiration.
 For example, if you set a timeout of 20 minutes, the expiration will be set to 20 minutes and if the upgrade does not start in that time frame, it expires and the upgrade will not start.
-For more information, see the [Sample MongoDB Enterprise database instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-mongodb-enterprise-database-instance).

-If a task is in progress and you start an upgrade that times out before it is completed, note that some tasks may be queued and will not proceed until the version upgrade completes.
+If an upgrade is in progress, note that some tasks may be queued and will not proceed until the version upgrade completes.

 ### Troubleshooting
 {: #upgrading-in-place-troubleshooting}